 National Minimum Wage (NMW): Key Card

-- The National Minimum Wages Regulations and amending Regulations have been consolidated into the National Minimum Wage Regulations 2015
+• The National Minimum Wages Regulations and amending Regulations have been consolidated into the National Minimum Wage Regulations 2015.
+Minor amendments were made by The National Minimum Wage (Amendment) (No. 2) Regulations 2020

-- Records have to be capable of being produced in a single document on request by the worker or enforcement agency and must be kept for 3 years but do not have to be in any particular form.
+• Records have to be capable of being produced in a single document on request by the worker or enforcement agency and, from 2021, must be kept for 6 years but do not have to be in any particular form.

-- Workers aged 25 and over are entitled from April 2016 to the National Living Wage (NLW) which is paid at a higher rate than the NMW.
+• Workers aged 25 and over became entitled from April 2016 to the National Living Wage (NLW) which is paid at a higher rate than the NMW.

 Current: